 - High Porosity

-Knowing the porosity of your natural hair will help you figure out how to properly care for it and choose the right products.
-You want to choose products that’ll keep your hair moisturized and healthy.
+Knowing the porosity of your natural hair will help you learn how to properly care for it and choose quality products.

 Here are some characteristics of each porosity, let’s see if you can find out which category you fall in!

 Low porosity hair has tightly sealed cuticles which makes it difficult for water to enter the hair shaft.

 If you notice that your hair takes a while to get saturated under running water and it beads on top of your hair, those are signs you have low porosity.

 You may also notice that products sit on top of your hair instead of penetrating your strands.
 After you style your hair, it can also take forever to dry!